Ya Levis Dalwear: 2018–2021: "Katchua", El Mayalove, and LCLM:Prélude

-On 28 June 2019, Ya Levis unveiled his debut studio album, El Mayalove.
-Released by MCP Group, the album comprises 14 tracks, including his previous hit "Katchua", and blends Congolese rumba, pop, and kizomba.
+On 28 June 2019, Ya Levis issued his debut studio album, El Mayalove.
+Released by MCP Group, the album contained 14 tracks, including his previous hit "Katchua", and blends Congolese rumba, pop, and kizomba.
 It features guest appearances by SAYS'Z on "Poizon," Diamond Platnumz on "Penzi," and Chris Hamiwest on the bonus track "Alyah".
 Ya Levis promoted El Mayalove with a performance at the 4th edition of the Red One Festival at Institut Français in Kinshasa on 13 July, followed by a show at the Intare Conference Arena in Kigali on 28 July.
 In 2020, he played to a full house at Eventhallen in Oslo.
+El Mayalove was later certified gold in 2025 after reaching 81,444 equivalent streams.

 Ya Levis began recording his Extended Play (EP) LCLM: Prélude in mid-2020.
 LCLM is an abbreviation for L'amour Change Le Monde, which translates to "Love changes the world".
 On 16 October 2020, he debuted "Lokesha", the first extract from LCLM: Prélude, followed by "Nakati" on 18 December.
 In February 2021, Ya Levis teamed up with Congolese-French rapper Franglish in Paris to record a single, which came out on 29 January.
 The next month, he guest-performed on Haitian singer Joe Dwèt Filé's single "Bien plus fort".
 The song "Love" premiered on 13 May.
 During that same month, Ya Levis sought a collaboration with Congolese rumba singer Cindy Le Coeur for LCLM: Prélude.
 The EP was officially published on 25 June.
 It consisted of eight tracks with a predominant blend of Congolese rumba and R&B, with guest appearances by Franglish, Ronisia, S.Pri Noir, and Leto.
 He supported LCLM: Prélude with a gig in Montpellier in August 2021, then held a sold-out concert at the Machine du Moulin Rouge in Paris and a Valentine's Day event at Kin Plaza Arjaan by Rotana, produced by Wali Évent.